oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/2-browse-data.md

     Login to the Autonomous Database created earlier with your user and password.
 You can see various tools under Data Studio.

+    Note: Bookmark the Database Actions page so that it is easier to come back to this later in the workshop.

+    Click on **DATA STUDIO OVERVIEW** card.

 >> Note: Bookmark the Database Actions page so that it is easier to come
 >> back to this later in the workshop.
 >>